kid101/EncumbranceDemo/README.md

 **Step 4**: Start the WebServer

-Navigate inside `./build/node/` and `runwebserver` to start the servers
+Navigate inside `./build/node/` and `runserver` to start the servers

-Related Info:
+**Related Info**

+PartyA is listening on localhost:8080, PartyB is listenting on localhost:8081, and PartyC is listening on localhost:8082.

 Only PartyA has privilege to run the service. demo-service cordapp is deployed on PartyA only.
 In build/node/PartyA/ you will find 2 folders.
 Cache and Response: